-For Buddhists, the ultimate goal of practicing Buddhism is to achieve a state known as “Nirvana” (also known as “Nibanna” in Pali).
+For Buddhists, the ultimate goal is to achieve a state known as “Nirvana” in Buddhism (also known as “Nibanna” in Pali).

 But what exactly is Nirvana, and what does it mean to you: Is it a popular grunge band?
 A place you go after death?
 Is it a Yoga position?
 Let’s find out…

 Nirvana is often translated as meaning to “blow out” (or “extinguishing” from the Sanskrit translation), so it is often confused with the term “extinction”.
 Thankfully, it has nothing to do with extinction, but instead blowing out the fires (which are known as the “Triple Fires”) that cause suffering and dissatisfaction (a term known as “Dukkha”) in our lives.